-- The majority of industry-sponsored drugs in active clinical development for acne are in Phase II, with only two drugs in NDA/BLA phase.
+- The majority of industry-sponsored drugs in active clinical development for acne are in Phase II, with one drug in the NDA/BLA phase.

-- Therapies in mid-to-late-stage development for acne focus on a variety of targets.
-The majority of the drugs in mid-to-late-stage development are administered via the topical route, with the remainder being oral, subcutaneous, intranasal, or intravenous formulations.
+- Therapies in mid-to-late-stage development for acne focus on a wide variety of targets.
+The majority of the pipeline drugs are administered via the topical route, with the remainder being oral, subcutaneous, intranasal, or intravenous formulations.

-- High-impact upcoming events for drugs in the acne space include topline Phase II and Phase III trial results, as well as the FDA’s decisions on NDAs.
+- High-impact upcoming events for drugs in the acne space comprise topline Phase II trial results for BTX-1503 and VB 1953, topline Phase III trial results for Winlevi/Breezula and TWIN, and an estimated PDUFA date for FMX101.

-- Yaz’s sales ranked highest among drugs available for acne during 2012–17.
-The clinical trials distribution across Phase I–IV indicates that the majority of trials for acne have been in late phases of development, with 56.5% of trials in Phase III–IV, and 43.5% in Phase I–II.
+- The distribution of clinical trials across Phase I–IV indicates that the majority of trials for acne have been in the late phases of development, with 53% of trials in Phase III–IV, and 47% in Phase I–II.